-- Driving less than 5 miles (8 km) per trip or, in freezing temperatures, driving less than 10 miles (16 km) per trip. - Driving in extremely hot [over 90° F (32° C)] conditions. - Extensive idling or long periods of stop-and-go driving. - Driving in mountainous conditions. - Driving on muddy, dusty, or de-iced roads.
+- Driving less than 5 miles (8 km) per trip or, in freezing temperatures, driving less than 10 miles (16 km) per trip. - Driving in extremely hot [over 90F (32°C)] conditions. - Extensive idling or long periods of stop-and-go driving, - Driving with a car-top carrier, or driving in mountainous conditions. - Driving on muddy, dusty, or de-iced roads.